 It would save an estimated $129 billion over the next 10 years, but is it a good idea from the perspective of someone who grew up relying on food assistance programs like SNAP?
 The short answer is no, but there’s more to it than that.

 The Financial Benefits of America’s Harvest Box

 I understand it from a business standpoint.
-Putting the same or similar food items in every box to 80 percent of the more than 45 million SNAP recipients gives the USDA unbelievable buying power.
+Putting the same or similar food items in every box to 80 percent of the approximately 40 million SNAP recipients gives the USDA unbelievable buying power.
 The ability to buy in quantities of 33.6 million means that they can get amazing discounts from food manufacturers.
 This makes the items much cheaper than they’d be if you bought them in a grocery store.

 So the idea makes sense in that it saves the government money.

 The reality of this program is that nonperishable items like peanut butter, shelf-stable milk, and cereal generally aren’t that expensive to begin with.

 The Downsides of America’s Harvest Box

 This would be a great plan if the boxes included fresh meats, produce, and/or dairy products.